• EspaƱol

 With the efficiency and convenience of digital resources, there also comes the need to be vigilant when communicating with new individuals online.
 This is especially true regarding potential employment due to the exchange of personally identifiable information (PII) and potentially sensitive financial information that occurs during any legitimate hiring process.
 As someone seeking employment in production, it’s important to be aware of what’s common practice and what may be a warning sign of a potential scam.

-• An offer of employment without an interview.
+• An offer of employment with generous rates without conducting an interview

-• The individual is charging a fee to purchase a sales kit, equipment, classes, or any type of license.
+• Charging a fee to purchase a sales kit, equipment, classes, or any type of license

-• The employer is requesting that you transfer funds or receive packages for reshipment as part of the interview or application process.
+• Requesting that you transfer funds, receive packages for reshipment, or a "cleared" check as part of the application process

 The Texas Attorney General’s office also has a list of common types of scams that bad actors use on unsuspecting jobseekers.
 During the hiring process, “Advance Fee Scams” and “Counterfeit Cashier’s Checks” are ones especially to be on the lookout for.